sad-pixel/chessnoobs/README.md

 ## License

 ChessNoobs is open-source software licensed under the MIT License.
-See the `LICENSE` file for more information.
+See the `LICENSE.md` file for more information.

 ## Contribute